MudroadWhite/pm-neo4j-helper/scripts/v1/readme.md

 ````cypher
 CALL apoc.export.json.all("pm.json",{useTypes:true})
 ````
-Find the json object under the database's `import/` folder.
+Find the json object under the database's `import/` folder, or open the project's `import` folder from settings.

 --------